Rat Control Tips

 1. Rodent proof your home and storage buildings.

 - Check the outside of your house for holes or gaps the size of a quarter or larger

-- Repair all openings using rodent proof materials:1/4 inch 18-22 gauge wire hardware cloth
+- Repair all openings using rodent proof materials: 1/4-inch, 18-22 gauge wire hardware cloth

 - Install metal weather stripping under doors to remove gaps

-Step Two: Remove food sources from your property!
+2. Remove food sources from your property.

-- Keep garbage cans covered at all times
+- Always keep garbage cans covered

-- Pick fruit, nuts and vegetables as they ripen, and throw away or compost fallen fruit on the ground
+- Pick fruit, nuts, and vegetables as they ripen, and throw away or compost fallen fruit on the ground

 - Feed pets during daylight hours only, and remove uneaten food right away